zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 He and Ron took off their jackets and pulled on their long black robes.
 Ron's were a bit short for him, you could see his sneakers underneath them.

-A voice echoed through the train: "We will be reaching Hogwarts in five minutes' time.
+A voice ==echoed== through the train: "We will be reaching Hogwarts in five minutes' time.
 Please leave your luggage on the train, it will be taken to the school separately."

 Harry's stomach lurched with nerves and Ron, he saw, looked pale under his freckles.
 They crammed their pockets with the last of the sweets and joined the crowd thronging the corridor.